 You can install TensorFlow, MXNet, and Keras as a Databricks library from PyPI.
 For all other deep learning libraries, we recommend that you use Cluster Node Initialization Scripts to install required libraries on clusters upon creation and we provide init scripts for those libraries.

 Many of these deep learning libraries are also available in Databricks Runtime ML, a machine learning runtime that provides a ready-to-go environment for machine learning and data science.
 In particular, Databricks Runtime ML includes TensorFlow, Keras, and XGBoost.
 It also supports distributed TensorFlow training using Horovod.
 Instead of installing TensorFlow or Keras using the instructions below, you can simply create a cluster using Databricks Runtime ML.
-See Databricks Runtime ML.
+See Databricks Runtime for Machine Learning.

 - Deep Learning Pipelines